BC Rail: 1949–1971

 Starting in 1949, the Pacific Great Eastern began to expand.
-Track was laid north of Quesnel to a junction with the Canadian National Railways at Prince George.
+Track was laid north of Quesnel to a junction with the Canadian National Railway at Prince George.
 That line opened on November 1, 1952.
 Between 1953 and 1956 the PGE constructed a line between Squamish and North Vancouver.
 The PGE used their former right-of-way between North Vancouver and Horseshoe Bay, to the dismay of some residents of West Vancouver who, mistakenly believing the line was abandoned, had encroached on it.
 The line opened on August 27, 1956.
 By 1958 the PGE had reached north from Prince George to Fort St. John and to Dawson Creek where it met the Northern Alberta Railways.

 In 1958, Premier of British Columbia W.A.C.
 Bennett boasted that he would extend the railway to the Yukon and Alaska, and further extension of the railway was undertaken in the 1960s.
 A 23 mi spur was constructed to Mackenzie in 1966.
 A third line was extended west from the mainline (somewhat north of Prince George) to Fort St. James.
 It was completed on August 1, 1968.
 The largest construction undertaken in the 1960s was to extend the mainline from Fort St. John 250 mi north to Fort Nelson, less than 100 mi away from the Yukon.
 The Fort Nelson Subdivision was opened by Premier Bennett on September 10, 1971.
 Unfortunately, the opening of the line was overshadowed by the inaugural train derailing south of Williams Lake, south of Prince George.